by Path Digital on February 8, 2019

 / 0 comments leave a reply

 But your site’s still not loading blazingly fast.
 And you’ve still got that nagging “poor” mobile score on PageSpeed Insights.
-Don’t fret: this guide is here to help you evaluate what actually will make a difference for your users — and includes specific WordPress recommendations.
+Dn’t fret: this guide is here to help you evaluate what actually will make a difference for your users, with some specific recommendations for WordPress.

 Especially if you’re a business owner who relies on your website to make an important brand impression on customers, you’ve likely invested some time and money in web hosting and development already to ensure your site loads fast… yet you can still wind up with an “average” or “poor” score on speed tests.